kabiiQ/BeatmapExporter/README.md

 # Purpose/Functionality

-BeatmapExporter is a command-line program/tool that can mass-export your osu! beatmap library from the modern osu!lazer storage format.
+BeatmapExporter is a program/tool that can mass-export your osu! beatmap library from the modern osu!lazer storage format.

 osu!lazer does not have a "Songs/" folder as "stable" osu! does.
 Lazer's files are stored under hashed filenames and other information about the beatmap is contained in a local "Realm" database on your PC.

 ## Beatmap Export

-This new storage format results in a better experience while playing the game.
+This new storage format which osu! uses results in a better experience while playing the game.
 However, a result of this system is that you can not easily export all or part of your songs library for sharing or moving back to osu! stable.

 This utility allows you to export beatmaps back into `.osz` files.

 There is a beatmap filter system allowing you to select a portion of your library to only export certain maps (for example, above a certain star rating, specific artists/mappers, specific gamemodes, specific collections, etc).
-You can also simply export your **entire library** at once.
+You can also simply export your entire library at once.

 ## Audio Export